demystifyfp/demystifyfp/content/fsharp/blog/generic-programming-made-easy.md

 let parsePrimitive<'T> ... = ...
 ```

-Then write the functions which use this `getEnvVar` function and parse the value (if exists) to its specific type.
+Then write the functions which use this `getEnvVar` function and parse the value (if it exists) to its specific type.

 ```fsharp
 // (string -> bool * 'a) -> name ->  EnvVarParseResult<'a>